 Ho Chi Minh Mausoleum

 You have not experienced the truest Vietnam until the maker of the nation, Ho Chi Minh and his accomplishments have overwhelmed you.
 Uncle Ho, the quintessential leader of the nation, lived in a humble house by a pond.
 Yet, the simpleton man was rendered a grand edifice after death.
-The Mausoleum is styled after the same as Lenin, Stalin from Soviet Union.
+The Mausoleum is styled after the same as Lenin, Stalin from the Soviet Union.
 It houses the pale body of the man, Ho Chi Minh.
-Please note, you need to dress modestly to enter, cannot use camera inside and cannot visit from 4th Sept to 4th Oct every calendar year(Since the body is sent to Russia for maintenance).
+Please note, you need to dress modestly to enter, cannot use a camera inside and cannot visit from 4th Sept to 4th Oct every calendar year(Since the body is sent to Russia for maintenance).
 Watch out for the pompous ceremony when guards get changed for shift every afternoon.

 To get to the complex, we suggest go for walk.
 This way you shall be adept at avoiding the tiring negotiation to deal with fuming traffic and explore many other relics nearby.
 There are Museum, President’s house, the post office and many other official buildings, center of power of the country.
 While we were there, a BJP minister from India was present and he wrote about three mantras of French revolution: equality, fraternity and freedom in the museum guest house!